Tim Bagley: Film career

 In addition to his work in independent films, Bagley has appeared in big-budget movies like The Mask, Austin Powers: The Spy Who Shagged Me and Knocked Up.
 Other high-profile films include Employee of the Month, Happy, Texas and Mistress, starring Robert De Niro.
 He appeared briefly at the beginning of the 2006 film Accepted.

 Personal life

 Bagley is gay and talks openly about his early struggles to be accepted.
-His partner of 10 years died in 1995 from AIDS and kidney failure.
+His partner of 10 years died in 1995 from kidney failure associated with complication from AIDS.